Key Takeaways:

 Start The Divorce Process

 Like with any other divorce, you need to get the process started.
-First things first, get your hands on the appropriate forms, fill them out and file them with the proper court.
+First, obtain the appropriate forms, complete them, and file them with the proper court.
+You also have a few fees to pay along the way.

-If you can’t find your spouse, the next step to divorce is where things get tricky.
+If you can’t find your spouse, the next step is where things get tricky.
 But for all intents and purposes, the initial move is the same.
-Get the ball rolling and you move on from there.
+Get the ball rolling, and go forward from there.

 Attempt to Locate Your Spouse